alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/use-trade-preferences-export-goods.markdown

 ##Get a movement certificate

 You must provide a movement certificate.
-The type of preference certificate you need depends on the trade agreement in place.
+The type of certificate you need depends on the trade agreement in place.

 Check the [Trade Tariff](/link) to find out which trade agreement is in place with the country you’re trading with.